Geertruida Wijsmuller-Meijer: March 1939 Children in the Burgerweeshuis

-From March 1939 onwards Wijsmuller was on the board of the Amsterdam orphanage Burgerweeshuis, (now the Amsterdam Museum), which started to accommodate the refugee children.
+From March 1939 onwards Wijsmuller was on the board of the Amsterdam orphanage Burgerweeshuis (now the Amsterdam Museum), which started to accommodate the refugee children.
 Wijsmuller and her husband were very involved with the children.
 The children came in small groups to stay overnight at the Wijsmullers'.
 Joop Wijsmuller took them on outings, for example to Artis, the Amsterdam zoo.
 The children called Wijsmuller "Tante Truus" (Auntie Truus).

 June–July 1939: Refugee ships

 In June 1939, international negotiations took place in Antwerp among European countries about the distribution of nearly one thousand Jewish refugees on the MS St. Louis.
 Wijsmuller was part of the Dutch delegation, who boarded the ship and welcomed the 181 refugees on their arrival in the Netherlands.
-In July 1939 Wijsmuller was involved in the departure of children on the cargoship the Dora which eventually landed with 450 refugees in the then English mandate territory Palestine.
+In July 1939 Wijsmuller was involved in the departure of children on the cargoship the Dora which eventually landed with 450 refugees in the then-British Mandatory Palestine.

 September 1939 – December 1939: Last journeys from the German border

 The mobilisation disrupted train traffic and the border at Bentheim in Germany was closed.
 On 31 August Wijsmuller was told that a group of children from the Youth Aliyah was stuck in Kleve.
 She arranged travel documents, picked the children up in buses and took them to the boat in Hoek van Holland.

-On 1 September she received a telephone call from Germany that Orthodox boys were stranded at the station of Kleve.
+On 1 September, she received a telephone call from Germany that Orthodox boys were stranded at the station of Kleve.
 The Dutch Railways put together a train for her, consisting of dining cars.
 At the station at Kleve she also found a group of 300 Orthodox men from Galicia.
 She told the Germans that "after all, these are also boys", and got permission for them to leave.
 It was the last group to leave Nazi territory via Vlissingen to England.

-In November and December 1939 she regularly collected Jewish refugees in Bentheim (from Vienna and other places) who had papers for America.
+In November and December 1939, she regularly collected Jewish refugees in Bentheim (from Vienna and other places) who had papers for America.
 They left with the Holland America Line from Rotterdam.

 September 1939 – May 1940: Journeys to England and southern France

-From September 1939 till May 1940 Wijsmuller helped Jewish children and adults stranded in the Netherlands, Belgium, Denmark and Sweden.
+From September 1939 till May 1940, Wijsmuller helped Jewish children and adults stranded in the Netherlands, Belgium, Denmark and Sweden.
 She traveled with them to England and the unoccupied parts of France and Spain.
-In Danmark she arranged an airplane and gasoline for the refugees.
+In Denmark she arranged an airplane and gasoline for the refugees.
 On these journeys (by plane to Amsterdam and from Amsterdam by plane to England, and by train to Marseille) she accompanied the refugees.
 She arranged all the while the necessary but hard-to-get travel documents.